 According to the National Center for Education Statistics and the UConn Office of Institutional Research

-- 83 percent graduate in six years.
+- 83 percent of students graduate UCONN in six years.

 Retention and graduation of journalism majors: